Another Day (Paul McCartney song): Critical reception

 On release, many rock critics derided "Another Day" as irrelevant and as a song that conveyed McCartney as having bourgeois sensibilities and a focus on conservative values.
 One reviewer likened it to an advertising jingle for underarm deodorant.
 Beatles biographer Nicholas Schaffner described the song's reception: "Many of the rock critics, out for McCartney's blood, dismissed 'Another Day' as 'Paulie picking his nose.'
 More charitable observers trilled along with the chorus: 'It's just another song.'"

 As with Ram, the single especially disappointed writers who were expecting McCartney to rebound from his 1970 solo debut, McCartney, and produce an artistic statement on the scale of George Harrison's All Things Must Pass and John Lennon's Plastic Ono Band.
 Music journalist Andrew Grant Jackson comments that, given McCartney had been the Beatle who announced the band's break-up, the song's despondent tone contrasted starkly with singles such as "Instant Karma!" and "My Sweet Lord", in which Lennon and Harrison, respectively, confidently embraced their freedom from the Beatles.
 He views "Another Day" as "a continuation of McCartney's 1970 depression tunes".

 Cash Box described the song as being an intriguing song with "vignette verses and a haunting chorus".
 Record World called it "very pop, the kind of melody [McCartney's] famous for".

 Writing in 1981, NME critic Bob Woffinden said that while the song is "slight and simple", the critical disparagement it had continued to receive overlooks the "delicate charm", compositional discipline and real-life characterisation that serve as positive qualities which, he rued, were completely lacking on Ram.
 Beatles historian Bruce Spizer views it as "a catchy pop tune that has been unfairly ridiculed over the years".
 In deeming the lyrics "trite", he continues, its detractors fail to appreciate that the song's female protagonist is herself "leading a life of boring and lonely everyday routines".

 In popular culture

 "Another Day" is referenced in Lennon's 1971 song attacking McCartney, titled "How Do You Sleep?"
 Lennon describes McCartney's new music as Muzak and, in the second verse, he sings: "The only thing you done was yesterday / And since you've gone you're just another day".

-It was featured prominently in a 2009 episode of The Simpsons titled "Bart Gets a 'Z'; in it, Mrs. Krabappel is taunted by the Springfield High School jocks for singing a "million-year-old song".
-"Another Day" has also been included in several films, such as 50 First Dates (2004) and The Lovely Bones (2009).